functionhaus/archivist/README.md

 * Archivist adds default attributes for author names and email addresses, as well as sorting content by author.

+* Archivist exposes its article sorting mechanism as an anonymous function, allowing users to implement custom article-sorting strategies at compile-time.

-* Archivist allows you to set a `created_at` and `published_at` timestamps to give you greater control over content organization.
+* Archivist allows you to set a `created_at` and `published_at` timestamps to give you greater control over content and how it's used.

 * Archivist allows you to *tag* your articles however you'd like.

-Later versions will allow the user to set compile-time contstraints for tags and topics to guarantee that only approved tags and topics are used.
+* Archivist generates lists of tags, topics, and authors at compile-time, giving you more flexibility in your content's front-end presentation without having to perform additional parsing at runtime.

 ## Installation